VirgilSecurity/virgil-ratchet-x/README.md

 try! secureChat.storeSession(session)
 ```

-**Important**: Also, you need to store session after operations that change the session's state (encrypt, decrypt), therefore if the session already exists in storage, it will be overwritten
+**Important**: You need to store sessions after operations that change the session's state (encrypt, decrypt).
+If the session already exists in storage, it will be overwritten

 ### Encrypt and decrypt messages

 #### Encrypting messages
-In order to encrypt further messages, use the `encrypt` function.
+To encrypt future messages, use the `encrypt` function.
 This function allows you to encrypt data and strings.

 > You also need to use message serialization to transfer encrypted messages between users.
-And do not forget to update session in storage as its state is changed on every encrypt operation!
+And do not forget to update sessions in storage as their state changes with every encryption operation!

 - Use the following code-snippets to encrypt strings: